iobroker-community-adapters/ioBroker.solarlog/README.md

 Install adapter, create instance.
 Set Solarlog - IP-adress and polling - intervall

 Check if all inverter - data is collectet. !!
 The user-password in solarlog has to be deactivated for this option!!
-Achtung: Damit die Abfrage der Unterz‰hler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein
+Achtung: Damit die Abfrage der Unterz√§hler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein

 ## Changelog
 ### 0.0.4